AdiHarif/DUCTAPE/README.md

     </a>
 </p>

+**DUCTAPE** - Dynamic execution Using gradual Compilation Techniques and static Analysis for Program Enhancements.

-This repository contains the source code for managing the GraphIR toolchain, which is a set of tools for the extraction, analysis and transformation of GraphIR.
+DUCTAPE is a set of tools for the extraction, analysis and transformation of TypeScript programs using GraphIR.
 GraphIR is a graph-based, single static assignment (SSA) intermediate representation (IR) for analysis and optimization of gradually typed languages.

 ## GraphIR Related Repositories